Sell up and sail away preparations

 As the journey progressed issues would pop up and we’d all go to work to solve them.
-Issues included figuring out where and how to slip our lines, manage the bow thruster, get diesel, de-lodging the main sheet from the top of the mast (yes – we had to send someone up the mast in a boysen chair!), finding the diesel dip stick, fixing a busted reefing line, grading the seriousness of an engine leak and short-term fixes, determining the result of switching on/off various circuit breakers, starting up the generator, working the shower, getting fresh water rather than salt water into the toliets, turning the oven on – that one took a quite a while to figure out; inside a cupboard was another switch that we inevitably missed!
+Issues included figuring out where and how to slip our lines, manage the bow thruster, get diesel, de-lodging the main sheet from the top of the mast (yes – we had to send someone up the mast in a boysen chair!), finding the diesel dipstick, fixing a busted reefing line, grading the seriousness of an engine leak and short-term fixes, determining the result of switching on/off various circuit breakers, starting up the generator, working the shower, getting freshwater rather than saltwater into the toilets, turning the oven on – that one took a quite a while to figure out; inside a cupboard was another switch that we inevitably missed!

 The learning curve felt overwhelming but the key, for me, was to just keep keeping on

 The boat seemed to teach us what we needed to know when we needed to know it.
 I just needed to stay cool and remind myself that everything unfolds as it should do.
 Rather than let my mind wander and ask ‘what if’ questions, I kept bringing myself to focus on the task at hand and more importantly to remind myself to enjoy it.